Carlos Santana (baseball): Player profile

 Until spring training of the 2019 season, Santana did not have an established routine, he stated.
 It was during that period that Indians assistant hitting coach Vic Rodriguez urged him to do so, because "if you have a consistent routine that works for you and you stick to it every day regardless of how good or bad a season you’re having, you’re going to be fine."
 The approach was designed to hit the ball with more hard contact up the middle, rather than attempt to continuously pull it, helping to significantly improve in virtually every category.
 He maintained better focus and increased his ability to shorten slumps.
 Commented longtime teammates Francisco Lindor, "[h]e’s always been a good player, but his mental preparation is a lot better this year. ...
 [H]e would have just two at-bats [a game].
 He would have two good at-bats and the rest, whatever.
 Now he has three to five good at-bats."

 Third baseman José Ramírez noticed a more relaxed approach.
 "When he was first with us, his attitude was different, especially when things weren’t going well for him, it was very different.
 He’s changed.
 He doesn’t worry as much.
 He works, he knows what he has to do.
 I think it’s maturity and time, too.
 Maybe he learned from the rough year he had in Philadelphia."

-Santana wears the number 41 in honor of Víctor Martínez, who is also a former switch-hitting catcher who started his career with the Cleveland Indians.
+Santana wears the number 41 in honor of Víctor Martínez, who is also a switch-hitting former catcher who started his career with the Cleveland Indians.